Home Credentials Practice FAQ Contact Information Location Vitae Publications Presentations

 What is the difference between a psychologist and a psychiatrist?

-Often described as "doctors who listen," psychologists have doctoral degrees in psychology followed by clinical internship and postdoctoral residency training.
-Although psychologists perform psychological testing and psychotherapy, they also provide relationship counseling, corporate consultations, career coaching, and sports psychology.
+Psychologists are often described as "doctors who listen."
+Psychologists earn doctoral degrees in clinical or counseling psychology followed by one year (minimum of 2,000 hours) of an APA-accredited internship training and one of two years of postdoctoral residency.
+Although psychologists perform clinical services such as psychological testing and psychotherapy, psychologists also provide nonclinical services such as relationship counseling, corporate consultations, career coaching, and sports psychology.
+With an average of more than seven years of doctoral education, psychologists are also known as the educators of the mental health field.
 Psychiatrists have doctoral degrees in medicine followed by internships and residency training in psychiatry, primarily focused on the biological treatment of mental illness using medications.

 What if I need to be evaluated for medications or I am already prescribed medications?